delivery-much/dm-go/README.md

 ### Request

 Package that serves as an abstraction of the code used to perform HTTP requests.

-With this package, it's possible to perform a request and handle the response, with resources for status validation and transformation of the response body.
-In addition, there are abstractions that allow performs a `GET, POST, PUT, PATCH and DELETE` request in a simpler way.
+With this package, it's possible to perform a request and easily handle the response, with resources for status validation and transformation of the response body.

+In addition, there are abstractions that allow the user to perform `GET`, `POST`, `PUT`, `PATCH` and `DELETE` requests in a simpler way.

 #### Perform a request